 WineWise DipWSET graduate Thijs Akkerman shares his knowledge about special, lesser-known or forgotten wines and distillates with us.
 This time, the spotlight is on Lambrusco.

 The unstoppable rise of Prosecco.

 Prosecco, the festive sparkling wine from the north of Italy, has been on the rise for years.
-For the past six years, it has even sold more prosecco than champagne.
+For the past six years, more prosecco than champagne was sold.
 Yet the wine makers in the hills between Conegliano and Valdobbiadene have not rested on their laurels.
 Traditional production methods like the fermentazione sui lieviti are rediscovered and for more sophisticated bottles the metodo classico is chosen more and more often.
-In addition, forty-three vineyards (“crus”) have now been identified and the designation of origin Prosecco DOC Rosé has been created.
+In addition, forty-three vineyards (“crus”) have now been identified, and the designation of origin Prosecco DOC Rosé has been created.

 Lambrusco, so much potential and diversity